-Both national parks are part of the Gondwana Rainforests of Australia: World heritage national parks that protect thousands of special plants and animal species.
-Bird life in any of the Gondwana Rainforests is usually utterly nuts!
-I love it.
+Gibraltar Range and Washpool National Parks are both part of the Gondwana Rainforests of Australia: World heritage national parks that protect thousands of special plants and animal species.

 Gibraltar Range and Washpool are adjacent national parks and run on both sides of the Gwydir Highway between Grafton and Glen Innes.
-Because they’re so close, it makes sense to explore them together.

-The bird life here is terrific, and there are creeks, rockholes and a few waterfalls to enjoy.
+The walks we did were all really enjoyable and had some good lookouts.
+Plus, the bird life here is terrific, and there are creeks, swimming holes and a few waterfalls to enjoy.

-This gave us plenty of time to explore both Gibraltar Range and Washpool National Park, and do the Old Grafton-Glen Innes Road scenic drive (which, admittedly, wasn’t that scenic).
+This gave us plenty of time to explore both Gibraltar Range and Washpool National Park, and also do the Old Grafton-Glen Innes Road scenic drive (which, admittedly, wasn’t that scenic).

 HOW TO GET TO GIBRALTAR RANGE AND WASHPOOL